 "senior" consulting team you should hire first to get the edge you need to fix a

 Call me direct at

-to retain both of us for your sitution at the onset.
-(Highly
+FSI recommends you retain both of us for your situation at the onset.

 * Member, U.S. District of Columbia State Bar